 You have 21 freebie points to spend as you wish; optional Merits may be purchased with these freebie points only, and only at the time the character is created.
 Taking Flaws gives you more freebie points to distribute.
-If you choose Merits or Flaws, do so carefully and check with the Storyteller, as these

-• Assign Virtues-SelectaRoad (likely ViaHumanitatis) and highlight the appropriate Virtues.
+If you • Assign Virtues - Select a Road (likely Via Humanitatis) and highlight the appropriate Virtues.
 Allocate 7 dots among your Virtues.